 Co-author, Gerald M. Levine New Internet subscription libraries are offering to “lend” digital books based on subscription models that brick and mortar lending libraries in England invented in the 19th Century.
 For $X dollars per time period subscribers gain access to vast collections of backlist and self-published books at less cost and with none of […]

-Published on the Resolution Roundtable Blog, sponsored by the Dispute Resolution Section of the New York State Bar Association, October 7, 2014.
-Although there may be no disagreement about the facts, what law applies often depends on how the facts are characterized.
-An illustration of how characterization of facts determine the outcome is seen in […]
+Published on the Resolution Roundtable Blog, sponsored by the Dispute Resolution Section of the New York State Bar Association, October 21, 2014.
+Punitive damages in arbitral disputes may be available as a remedy but the question is, Who gets to decide the issue, court or arbitrator?
+There have been a number of cases recently in […]

-The contents of these essays are intended to provide a general guide to the subject matter.
+The contents of these essays posted on this website are intended to provide a general guide to the subject matter.
 Specialist advice should be sought about your specific circumstances.